The Public Health National Center for Innovations: Strengthening Innovation in Public Health

 PHNCI invites the field to follow the grantees’ journeys over the next year to learn about how their initiatives might be applicable to adapt, adopt, or replicate in other communities.

-Travis Parker Lee, BS, is the Program Specialist for the Public Health National Center for Innovations (PHNCI) at the Public Health Accreditation Board (PHAB), contributing to efforts to align and foster innovation in public health practice.
+- Travis Parker Lee, MBA, is the Program Specialist for the Public Health National Center for Innovations (PHNCI) at the Public Health Accreditation Board (PHAB), contributing to efforts to align and foster innovation in public health practice.
 Previously, he served as a Program Specialist for PHAB for six years.
-He earned his Bachelor of Science degree in Health Sciences with a concentration in Public Health Education from James Madison University.
-[Full bio]